rebeckasjostrom/ADTECH-creativespec/README.md

 <div id="foo_1234567_1"></div>
 ```

-* Avoid including any `<html>`, `<head>`, `<meta>` and/or `<body>` elements, creative code will be embedded within an existing website structure.
-* Avoid applying any styles on common website elements, ID's and/or class names to prevent conflicts with existing website structure.
-We highly recommend using unique ID's and class names!

-Remember, this code will be embedded within an existing website structure!
+**Remember, this code will be embedded within an existing website structure!**